AI Trail Analysis

 Nearby amenities⌄

-- Primitive camping sites
+- Primitive campsites

 - Hot Springs, NC (small town with amenities)